Navigating the Neuro Chart Review Part 1: Imaging, Vitals, and Medications

 1. Acute Neuroimaging: CT, MRI, and Key Findings

-This chapter equips clinicians to interpret CT and MRI imaging reports for patients with stroke or brain injury, focusing on findings such as infarcts, hemorrhage, mass effect, edema, and midline shift.
+This chapter equips clinicians to interpret CT imaging and MRI reports for patients with stroke or brain injury, focusing on findings such as infarcts, hemorrhage, mass effect, edema, and midline shift.
 Participants will learn how to correlate imaging with functional impairments, recognize red flags requiring escalation, and apply structured terminology to support communication and care planning.

 2. Key Vital Signs and Neurological Scales